koliseoapi/help/content/users/authentication.md

 ## Authentication providers

 Koliseo supports four providers to authenticate users into the platform: Google, Facebook, Microsoft and Linkedin.
 The server will create your user account automatically the first time that you log in.
-By logging into the platform you agree to our [terms and conditions](https://www.koliseo.com/legal), including our use of Cookies.
+By logging into the platform, you agree to our [terms and conditions](https://www.koliseo.com/legal) including our use of Cookies.

-During the authentication process Koliseo will get access to the following information about your user profile:
+During the authentication process Koliseo will gain access to the following information about your user profile:

 * OAuth id
 * Name